yl554/GDP_EconomicFreedomIndex/01-proposal/proposal.md

 `TaxBurden` represents the amount of tax paid by the citizens of a country as a proportion of the GDP of that country.
 The distribution of tax burden is unimodal and only slightly right skewed.
 The mode is around 14-15%.
-In general, the tax burden across countries appear normally distributed.
+In general, the tax burden across countries appears normally distributed.
 The mean tax burden is 22.19 and the standard deviation of the distribution is 10.17.